How To Pick The Right Sleeping Pad For You (For Backpacking)? Follow Our 7-Point Checklist

 See what Amy from Armed Rogue say about our pad

-Easy inflation and deflation are very important because you certainly don't want to be struggling to inflate the pad after a tiring day of adventure.
+Easy inflation and deflation are very important because you don't want to be struggling to inflate the pad after a tiring day of adventure.

 The bottom fabric and the laminated layer inside are very important for durability.